deco3500/Team-Fruity-Tutti/README.md

 Theodore Just - Third year Information Technology (BInfTech) student majoring in human-computer interaction and software information systems.
 Skills: C#, HTML/CSS, and Java.

-##Roles
+##ROLES
-Team Leader	-	Zoe Nicholson
+* Team Leader	-	Zoe Nicholson
-Design		-	Zoe, Grace
+* Design		-	Zoe, Grace
-Front end	-	Jonas, Zoe, Grace
+* Front end	-	Jonas, Zoe, Grace
-Back end	-	Theodore
+* Back end	-	Theodore
-Content	-	All Team Members
+* Content	-	All Team Members

 The team leader, Zoe, will be responsible for logistics and organising meetings.
 All team members are expected to contribute to equally to the project and are expected to be self-motivated in selecting tasks to work on.
 As the team has a mix of technologically centered and design centered members , we are able to collaborate, mixing both design and technical aspects to ensure that the problem space is fully considered from both a design and technical perspective.